Best waterfalls in Bali

 5. Tukad Cepung, a waterfall located in a cave

-Tukad Cepung is one of the most unique and different waterfalls in Bali.
+One of the most unique and different waterfalls in Bali is called Tukad Cepung.
 This is because the waterfall is located in a series of caves and canyons.
 If you arrive at the correct time, around 10 a.m, you will be able to find the waterfall illuminated by sun rays that enter through the branches and cavities.
 Of course, there may be quite a few people.

 Tukad Cepung is located an hour and a half from Canggu and 50 minutes from Ubud.
 It is located in the Sideman area, one of the most beautiful regions in Bali as it is full of rice fields and views of Mount Agung.
 If you are going to visit Tibumana, you should also visit Tukad Cepung on the same day as it is not far away.
 You can kill two birds with one stone